gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 The application router intercepts all _session_ cookies, sent by backend services and stores them in its own session.
 Backend session cookies are not sent to the client in order to prevent cookie collisions.
 Upon subsequent requests the application router sends back the cookies to the respective backend services so they can establish their own sessions.
 **Note:** Non-session cookies from backend services are forwarded to the client.
 Cookie collisions may occur and the application should be able to handle them.
+**Restriction:** You must not use multiple destinations with the same URL in an application router user session!
+The application router stores the session cookies from the backend services in a user session according to the destination URLs for the backend services.
+If there are multiple destinations with the same URL, the application router cannot correctly send back the cookies to the backend services.
+To avoid conflicts, the destination URLs must have different domains.

 If a pending request is canceled, the request cancellation will be propagated to the backend service.